fdilke/bewl/bewl2/done-todo.md

 - if we have rich internal arrows, X > Y (postponed above) test for being monic/epic/iso, compose 'em (caching the machinery...)
 - can we have Option[X] implicitly generating a dot that is X*?
 - compute the inverse of a morphism.
 AGain inefficient before.
 Can we just backdivide from the identity?
+- does the symmetry group come with an action on n? it should do.
+Can use for card shuffle calc
 -